London Stock Exchange: Opening times

+In July 2026, the London Stock Exchange announced plans to launch LSE 24, a separate night-time exchange, in the first half of 2027.
+It was initially expected to offer exchange-traded products tracking British and American markets and operate from 5:00 p.m. to 7:50 a.m.
+London time, with a 30-minute pause for end-of-day processing.

-Auction Periods (SETQx)
+Auction periods (SETQx)

 SETSqx (Stock Exchange Electronic Trading Service – quotes and crosses) is a trading service for securities less liquid than those traded on SETS.

 The auction uncrossings are scheduled to take place at 8:00, 9:00, 11:00, 14:00, and 16:35.

 Observed holidays are New Year's Day, Good Friday, Easter Monday, May Bank Holiday, Spring Bank Holiday, Summer Bank Holiday, Christmas Day, and Boxing Day.
 If New Year's Day, Christmas Day, and/or Boxing Day falls on a weekend, the following working day is observed as a holiday.